 Handling insurance and billing issues

 The next section in this guide is Follow-up Care.
 It explains the importance of checkups after cancer treatment is finished.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose another section to read in this guide.